-- Shape: vertical cylinders (‘barrels’).
+- Shape: vertical cylinders we like to call them ‘barrels’, since they have a larger diameter like ‘towers’ and there are many tower solutions already out there.
 No fixed/blocking 2D stacked structures like racks.
 Height and positioning of units variable.

 - Preferanbly used in greenhouses or naturally lit locations using natural sunlight as much as possible.
 Artificial lighting with LED stripes, vertical interlighting LED bars or with rotating barrels using lid base or a mix is possible but required custom integration.